sxslabjhu/CellTypeClassification/README.md

 Our group utilize Deep Learning algorithms to classify different cell types or cells from different stages of cell differentitation, simply based on small-sized brightfield cell images acquired from everyday use benchtop microscope.
 Please refer to [bioRxiv] for detailed introduction of the project.

-This repository contains codes for several parts for the proposed cell type / cell morphology classification pipeline, all files are able to be compiled under MATLAB 2017b/2018a/2018b (MathWorks Inc.):
+This repository contains codes for several parts for the proposed cell type / cell morphology classification pipeline, all files are able to be compiled under **MATLAB** 2017b and after (MathWorks Inc.):

 I. Preparation